BlueBrain/Currentscape/README.md

                 "H",
                 "L"
             ],
+            "_comment2": "if True, reorder currents with decreasing order of %.", "reorder": true,
+            "_comment3": "if True, do not take into account ticks and ylim below.", "autoscale_ticks_and_ylim": true,
-            "ticks": [
+            "_comment4": "only taken into account if autoscale_ticks_and_ylim is False", "ticks": [
                 5,
                 50,
                 500
             ],
-            "ylim": [
+            "_comment5": "only taken into account if autoscale_ticks_and_ylim is False", "ylim": [
                 0.01,
                 1500
             ],
             "units": "[pA]",
+            "_comment6": "color for summed currents.",
-            "color": "black"
+            "color": "black",
+            "_comment7": "True to plot absolute currents with stackplots, False to plot them with lines", "stackplot": false,
+            "_comment8": "thickness of black line separating the inward & outward stackplots. in %age of y size of plot.", "black_line_thickness": 2
         },
         "currentscape": {
             "in_label": "inward %",
             "out_label": "outward %",
-            "_comment1": "if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.", "y_resolution": 10000,
+            "_comment1": "if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.", "y_resolution": 10000
-            "_comment2": "thickness of black line separating the two inward & outward currentscapes. in %age of y size of plot.", "black_line_thickness": 2,
-            "_comment3": "data along x axis are summed up into chunks when pattern use is True.
-Put to 1 to disable.", "x_chunksize": 50
         },
+        "ions": {
+            "_comment1": "if True, do not take into account ticks and ylim below.", "autoscale_ticks_and_ylim": true,
+            "_comment2": "only taken into account if autoscale_ticks_and_ylim is False", "ticks": [
+                5,
+                50,
+                500
+            ],
+            "_comment3": "only taken into account if autoscale_ticks_and_ylim is False", "ylim": [
+                0.01,
+                1500
+            ],
+            "units": "mM",
+            "_comment4": "if True, reorder currents with decreasing order", "reorder": true,
+            "_comment5": "is not set by default.
+The ions concentration names should appear in the same order as in the ions argument. is mandatory if ['show']['legend'] is true", "names": [
+                "cai",
+                "ki",
+                "nai"
+            ]
+        },
         "colormap": {
             "name": "Set1",
             "_comment1": "color number.
 Taken into account only if pattern use is True", "n_colors": 8
+        },
+        "stackplot": {
+            "_comment3": "data along x axis are summed up into chunks when pattern use is True.
+Put to 1 to disable.", "x_chunksize": 50
         },
         "pattern": {
             "use": false,